anmol110923/Cantilever/Expense_tracker/README.md

 3. Read the file to summarise the expense totals for that month
 4. Show the user how much they can spend for the rest of the month (to stay in budget)

-### ✨ Bonus

-1. Show expenses by category
-2. Give the user a rough estimate of how much they have left to spend per day

-## 💡 Recommended Project Structure

 The final project will consist of 2 files: